-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments DE (Comments): A separate paragraph would have to be inserted stating that the DSC is authorised to receive information from the platforms about illegal products.
-In the same way, the DSC would have to be obligated to forward this information to the relevant national authorities within a predetermined period, so that the competent authorities can confiscate the illegal products as quickly as possible and remove them from the market. (a) the power to accept the commitments offered by those providers in relation to their compliance with this Regulation and to make those commitments binding; (b) the power to order the cessation of BE (Comments): infringements and, where appropriate, to impose remedies proportionate to the infringement and necessary to bring the infringement effectively to an end; What does the reference to 'remedies' in Article 41.2.b) mean and what kind of measures does it cover? to all clid, EL (Comments): For reasons of uniformity between MS, we consider that it shoulb be clarified and further elaborated which are the remedies mentioned herein.

-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments (c) the power to impose fines in accordance BE (Comments): with Article 42 for failure to comply with this Regulation, including with any of the orders issued pursuant to paragraph 1; Is there any proceeding or hierarchy between the measures to be imposed in accordance with Article 41.2., points b) and c)?
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments authorities can confiscate the illegal products as quickly as possible and remove them from the market. (a) the power to accept the commitments offered by those providers in relation to their compliance with this Regulation and to make those commitments binding; (b) the power to order the cessation of BE (Comments): infringements and, where appropriate, to impose remedies proportionate to the infringement and necessary to bring the infringement effectively to What does the reference to 'remedies' in Article 41.2.b) mean and what kind of measures does it cover? an end; EL (Comments): For reasons of uniformity between MS, we consider that it shoulb be clarified and further elaborated which are the remedies mentioned herein. (c) the power to impose fines in accordance BE (Comments): with Article 42 for failure to comply with this Regulation, including with any of the orders issued pursuant to paragraph 1; Is there any proceeding or hierarchy between the measures to be imposed in accordance with Article 41.2., points b) and c)?
 Should the DSC notify the infringement prior to impose any measure/fine?
-Could we have more clarification on the last sentence of Article 41.2?
+Could we have more clarification on the last

+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments sentence of Article 41.2 ?
 Would a procedure as provided for in this sentence be also applicable prior imposing remedies or fines in accordance with Article 41.2.b) and c)?
 Article 41.2 c): "including with any of the orders issued pursuant to paragraph 1".
 Could you clarify what is meant by this sentence exactly?
 Does it mean that the information targeted in §1 have to be required through orders pursuant article 9?
 Is there a link with article 9?
-However, we note that article 9 only refers to orders to provide information on one or more recipient of the service) this seems too narrow to request "information on a suspected infringement" for example.
+However, we note that article 9 only refers to orders to provide information on one or more recipient of the service ) this seems too narrow to request "information on a suspected infringement" for example.
 DK (Comments): The precise meaning of this article is still unclear to us.
-If this article is intended to be read in conjunction with article 42 meaning that the
+If this article is intended to be read in conjunction with article 42 meaning that the Digital Service Coordinator shall be able to impose administrative fines on intermediary services, it will pose constitutional problems in DK.
+The constitutional concerns are due to the fact that it appears from section 3 of the Constitution that the legislative power is with the king (government) and the Parliament jointly, that the